-Want to make something fancy out of the stuffs in your fridge?
+Want to make something fancy out of the stuff in your fridge?
 This recipe contains most, if not all ingredients that are readily available from your fridge and pantry.
 I called it the Royal crown fried rice, sound luxurious enough right?
-Actually, it is just a thin omelette wrap around mixed fried rice presented in a brandy manner.
+Actually, it is just a thin omelet wrap around mixed fried rice presented in a brandy manner.

-Just one little note on the omelette, please fry it on low heat to avoid grainy texture.
+Just one little note on the omelet, please fry it on low heat to avoid a grainy texture.
 Use a wide non-stick pan or wok to make your life a whole lot easier.

 Recipe for Royal Crown fried rice

 - 2 cups cooked rice left over rice